Growing Up Cranmore

 Dolan is far from the only Cranmore employee who’s a returning student.
 Many former ski schoolers become instructors, and both the current director of marketing (Becca Deschenes) and the director of mountain operations (Brantly Ludington) discovered their passion for snowsports at Cranmore.
 In fact, before Ludington and Dolan became colleagues, he was one of her students.

 “Cranmore has forever been the home mountain of the Conways,” Dolan explains.
 “People who are born into Cranmore would never say anything negative about it.”
-This shared history and this shared passion for skiing are foundational in making the White Mountains the deeply connected community that it is.
+This shared history and passion for skiing are foundational in making the White Mountains the deeply connected community it is today.

 Family walking across the snow with chairlift in the background